darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 ![THL002-06](../img/THL002/THL02-06.PNG)

-If we were expecting to see this file, written to disk by wscript.exe we will be disappointed.
+{% include bigquote.html content="If we were expecting to see this file, written to disk by wscript.exe we will be disappointed" %}

 This time though, Sysmon seems to have noticed that a malicious event subscription was created and here we have it:

 {% highlight powershell%}
 Get-WinEvent -FilterHashtable @{logname="Microsoft-Windows-Sysmon/Operational";id=20} | Select-Object -ExpandProperty Message